bad

 # good

-module mattvenn_counter (
+module tt_um_mattvenn_seven_segment_seconds (

 );

-Tiny Tapeout is a compromise - we try to make it easy to get to ASIC, but we have to make limitations, like IO speed, IO count, size etc. If you want to go full custom then check out the Zero to ASIC course.
+Tiny Tapeout is a compromise - we try to make it easy to get to ASIC, but we have to make limitations, like IO speed, IO count, size etc. The OpenLane config file (config.tcl) comes with a settings that are optimised for the process.
+If you change them, you might get a design that doesn’t work.
+Make sure you know what you’re doing!

 Make sure your design isn’t optimised away